 We grabbed a quick bite at Leaning Palms, eating the chicken rice bowl with the Buzz Blaster (that comes with a light-up Buzz!), and kid’s chicken nuggets with fries.

-There are several different options though including yummy desserts like the Bathtub Party Sundae (available at Happy Landings) which includes vanilla ice cream, confetti cake, whipped cream, and chocolate rubber ducks topped with sprinkles and served in a novelty bathtub dish.
+There are several different options though including yummy desserts like the Bathtub Party Sundae (available at Happy Landings) which includes vanilla ice (affiliate link) cream, confetti cake, whipped cream, and chocolate rubber ducks topped with sprinkles and served in a novelty bathtub dish.
 YUM!!

 6 Things You Want to Bring to H2O Glow Nights

 I saw so many people walking around with these at the event.
 It was such a smart idea!
 I didn’t want to carry around my phone and get it wet, but that also meant I missed out on great pictures of my oldest in the lazy river.
 These pouches are great for phones and also for holding food and souvenir money.

 You can rent towels, but they looked like they were on the small side.
 I was glad we pack one beach towel, but we really needed one for both of us.

 I saw someone carrying their water bottle into the water park and I thought that was so smart!
 Yes, the event is at night, but it’s Florida.
 Chances are really good you are attending the event dehydrated.
 Please drink water.

 While I brought a change of clothes, my daughter didn’t.
 We wore our bathing suits to the event with coverups so a change of clothes didn’t occur to her.
 I promise you that next time she will remember.

 5. Toiletries for Shower

 They have showers!
 There is soap available.
 I’m not sure what kind it is.
 If you’re picky and/or need conditioner too, bring your own.